 5 Food Safety Tips to Prevent Foodborne Illnesses

 An estimated 4 million Canadians get sick from foodborne illnesses every year.
 Bacteria, viruses, parasites, and other pathogens can cause stomach discomfort, fever, and even more severe symptoms.
 An estimated 4,000 people are hospitalized each year due to foodborne illnesses.
+These drastic statistics are enough to give you a rough idea about how ‘food safety’ is important.
+Even a single mistake done by the cooking and food handling staff can lead to a great disaster for a hotel or food business.

 If you work in the food industry, it’s crucial that you take the following steps to keep your food safe:

+As a professional food handler, it is important that you understand your responsibility of taking care of sensitization inside the kitchen area.
 Make sure you’re practising proper hygiene.
 Start with making sure that your employees are properly washing their hands before handling food and using gloves.
 Sanitize all countertops, sink faucets, and utensils regularly with safe disinfectant.

 Keep the Food Fresh